 Thread

-Thread is essential in the sewing world, you can’t sew without thread.
-If you have gained an interest in sewing you will know what thread is for, I’m sure.
+Thread is essential in the sewing world; you can’t sew without it.
+If you have gained an interest in sewing, you will know what thread is for, I’m sure.

-When you start off all you will need is some basic colours like black and white thread to start with.
+When you start, all you will need is some basic colours, like black and white thread.

-You can sew using white thread with lighter colours and black thread on darker colour fabrics.
+You can sew white thread with lighter colours and black thread on darker fabrics.

-When you come round to sewing speciality colours, buy them as you go to make sure the colours match rather than having lots of expensive threads just sitting around your sewing room.
+When you come to sewing specialty colours, buy them as you go to make sure the colours match rather than having lots of expensive threads sitting around your sewing room.

 Spool of thread for sewing machine